0xStarlight/0xStarlight/README.md

 - ⚡ Certified Red Team Operator(CRTO) in 2022
 - ⚡ HackTheBox Prolabs - OffShore in 2022
 - ⚡ Active Defence Cyber Deception - ANTISYPHON in 2022
-- ⚡ Practical Malware Analysis & Triage - TCMSEM in 2022
+- ⚡ Practical Malware Analysis & Triage - TCMSEC in 2022
 - ⚡ Certified Red Team Pentester(CRTP) in 2022
 - ⚡ eLearnSecurity Junior Penetration Tester(eJPT) in 2021
 - ⚡ Offensive Pentesting Path from TryHackMe in 2021